Nekojiru: List of works

 Nekojiru also worked as an illustrator and character designer on other projects.

 Death

 Hashiguchi died by suicide on May 10, 1998.
 Her suicide note included: "Forget I even lived"; "I don't need a grave"; and "Don't talk about why I died".
 She also requested to be buried with all the CD albums made by Aphex Twin, according to a MuzikMusik magazine article.
-Yamano declined to provide details about motives but denied media allegations that it was a copycat suicide after musician hide's death.
+Yamano declined to provide details about motives but denied media allegations that it was a copycat suicide after musician Hide's death.
 Contrary to her wishes, her family did bury her in a cemetery.

-Shortly before her suicide, Nyāko and Nyatta, the two main characters of Nekojiru Udon, were selected to be used by Tokyo Electric in promotional campaigns.
-The death of their creator cancelled that.
+Shortly before her suicide, Nyāko and Nyatta, the two main characters of Nekojiru Udon, were selected to be used by Tokyo Electric in promotional campaigns, but the idea was scrapped due to the death of their creator.

-In popular culture

-The Gothball episode "Japan" is an homage to Nekojiru's work.
-Pieces of paper (LSD) with Nekojiru cat faces are seen in the episode "Goth's Trip".